AlexGascon/algorithms/README.md

 * [Elixir](elixir/lib/data_structures/stack.ex)
 * [Ruby](ruby/lib/data_structures/stack.rb)

+### Queue
+A queue is a collection of entities that are maintained in a sequence and can be modified by the addition of entities at one end of the sequence and the removal of entities from the other end of the sequence.
+The operations of a queue make it a first-in-first-out (FIFO) data structure.
+In a FIFO data structure, the first element added to the queue will be the first one to be removed

+The implemented operations are:

+* `enqueue(value) -> null`: Adds an element at the start of the queue
+* `dequeue() -> value`: Removes an element from the end of the queue and returns it
+* `peek() -> value`: Returns the item at the end of the queue without removing it.
+* `is_empty() -> boolean`: Indicates if the Queue is empty or not. _Note: In Ruby and Elixir this method is called `empty?`_
 ### Node
 A node is a generic data structure formed by an element and a pointer to another Node.
 It's main goal is to be used to represent the values in a Linked List